geoffreyrose/useful-dates/README.md

 ```

 Methods on `UsefulDaresAbstract`
-* daysAway() // a positive or negative integer from the current date set
+* daysAway() // a positive or negative float from the current date set

 **Alternatively**: Use the `addDate` to add a date without creating a class.